 Violation of the Federal law and regulations by the treatment center is a crime.
-Suspected violations may be reported to appropriate authorities in accordance with Federal regulations.
+Suspected violations may be reported to appropriate authorities by Federal regulations.

-Lighthouse Recovery Institute, INC is required by law to maintain the privacy of your health information in accordance with federal and state law.
-In particular, we protect the privacy and security of your substance use disorder patient records in accordance with 42 U.S.C. § 290dd–2 and 42 C.F.R.
+Lighthouse Recovery Institute, INC is required by law to maintain your health information’s privacy following federal and state law.
+In particular, we protect the privacy and security of your substance use disorder patient records following 42 U.S.C. § 290dd–2 and 42 C.F.R.
 Part 2, the Confidentiality of Substance Use Disorder Patient Records (“Part 2”), in addition to HIPAA and applicable state law.
-This Notice of Privacy Practices (“Notice”) outlines our legal duties and privacy practices with respect to health information.
+This Notice of Privacy Practices (“Notice”) outlines our legal duties and privacy practices concerning health information.
 We are required by law to provide you with a copy of this Notice and to notify you following a breach of your unsecured health information.
 Lighthouse Recovery Institute may provide health care through health care providers who are contracted with Lighthouse Recovery Institute.
 All such health care providers have agreed to be bound by this Notice.

 We will abide by the terms of the Notice.
 We reserve the right to make changes to this Notice as permitted by law.
-We reserve the right to make the new Notice provisions effective for all health information we currently maintain, as well as any health information we receive in the future.
-If we make material or important changes to our privacy practices, we will promptly revise our Notice.
+We reserve the right to make the new Notice provisions effective for all health information we currently maintain and any health information we receive in the future.
+If we make material or significant changes to our privacy practices, we will promptly revise our Notice.
 Each version of the Notice will have an effective date listed on the first page.
 If we change this Notice, you can access the revised Notice on our website www.lighthouserecoveryinstitute.com or from the receptionist at Lighthouse Recovery Institute facility.

 You have the right to file a complaint if you believe your privacy rights have been violated.
-If you would like to file a complaint about our privacy practices, you can do so by sending a letter outlining your concerns to: Lighthouse Recovery Institute, Attn: Compliance, 1609 S Congress Ave, Boynton Beach FL 33426 or by contacting our Compliance Department by telephone at 561-381-0015 ext.
+Suppose you would like to file a complaint about our privacy practices.
+In that case, you can do so by sending a letter outlining your concerns to Lighthouse Recovery Institute, Attn: Compliance, 1609 S Congress Ave, Boynton Beach FL 33426 or by contacting our Compliance Department by telephone at 561-381-0015 ext.
 1005 or by email at firstname.lastname@example.org.
 You also have the right to complain to the Secretary of the United States Department of Health and Human Services, the United States Attorney for the judicial district in which the violation occurs, and the Substance Abuse and Mental Health Services Administration (SAMHSA) office responsible for opioid treatment program oversight.
 You will not be penalized or otherwise retaliated against for filing a complaint.

 USES AND DISCLOSURES OF YOUR HEALTH INFORMATION:

-We will obtain your written authorization to use and disclose your health information unless we are permitted to use or disclose your information without your authorization under applicable law.
-The following categories describe the ways that we may use and disclose your health information without your written authorization under Part 2.
+We will obtain your written authorization to use and disclose your health information unless permitted to use or disclose your information without your authorization under applicable law.
+The following categories describe how we may use and disclose your health information without your written authorization under Part 2.
 To the extent applicable state law is even more restrictive than Part 2 on how we use and disclose any of your health information, we comply with more restrictive state law.

 Secretary of Health and Human Services.
 We are required to disclose PHI to the Secretary of the U.S. Department of Health and Human Services when the Secretary is investigating or determining our compliance with the HIPAA Privacy Rules.

 Within Our Facilities.
-Lighthouse Recovery Institute’ personnel who have a need for your information in connection with their duties that arise out of the provision of diagnosis, treatment, or referral for treatment may use and share your information.
-In addition, we may share your information with the entity that has direct administrative control over our substance use disorder program.
+Lighthouse Recovery Institute personnel who require your information in connection with their duties that arise out of the provision of diagnosis, treatment, or referral for treatment may use and share your information.
+Also, we may share your information with the entity that has direct administrative control over our substance use disorder program.

 Emergency Treatment.
-In the event of a bona fide medical emergency in which your prior authorization cannot be obtained, we may disclose your identifying information to medical personnel.
+If a bona fide medical emergency in which your prior authorization cannot be obtained, we may disclose your identifying information to medical personnel.
 We will obtain your authorization prior to disclosing your information for non-emergent treatment.

 Audits.
 We may disclose your health information to entities who are legally permitted to perform audits of our facilities.
 Those entities are required to maintain the privacy of your information.

 Legal Proceedings.
-We may disclose your health information pursuant to court orders that meet the requirements of applicable law.
+We may disclose your health information according to court orders that meet the requirements of applicable law.

 Reporting Crimes on Our Premises or Against Our Personnel.
 We may disclose a patient’s commission (or threatened commission) of a crime on our premises or against our personnel to a law enforcement agency or official.
 We are permitted to disclose information regarding the circumstances of such incident, including the suspect’s name, address, last known whereabouts, and status as a patient in our program.